mmckechney/SqlBuildManager/README.md

 ### **Batch**

-Using the `sbm batch query` command leverages Azure Batch to permit massively parallel updates across thousands of databases.
+Using the `sbm batch run` command leverages Azure Batch to permit massively parallel updates across thousands of databases.
 To leverage Azure Batch, you will first need to set up your Batch account.
 The instructions for this can be found [here](docs/azure_batch.md).
 An excellent tool for viewing and monitoring your Azure batch accounts and jobs can be found here [https://azure.github.io/BatchExplorer/](https://azure.github.io/BatchExplorer/)

 ----